What is Wallace?

 How does Wallace make money?

-We earn a fee through our banking partners for all deposits.
+We earn a fee through our banking partners for getting your deposits.
 Think of it as the bank sharing some of its profits with us.
 Because of this, the quoted APY you get will always be the amount you earn, with zero fees ever taken from your account.

 How do I get my Wallace emergency fund?

-You can transfer funds between your Wallace account and any external bank account.
+You can transfer funds with any external bank account.
 There are no transfer fees between these accounts.

 What is the minimum deposit size?